 The individual subscription is meant to be used only by the subscriber.
 Should you require multiple accounts for multiple users, please visit the UNDB pricing page and consider the corporate subscription option: https://devbusiness.un.org/content/join-us

 Click on the abstract to view the notice in full.
 A UNDB subscription is required to view the details of a notice.

-Yes, you can set up multiple saved searches and e-mail alerts for notices that are in your interest.
+Yes, subscribers can set up multiple saved searches and e-mail alerts for notices of their interest.
 Visit the user guides page for detailed instructions: https://devbusiness.un.org/content/user-guides

 No, a UNDB subscription does not automatically register you in the UN system.
 Participation in projects financed by UN agencies requires registration with the United Nations Global Marketplace (UNGM): https://www.ungm.org/